Concordium/concordium.github.io/source/mainnet/net/references/transactions.rst

 Concordium Client transactions
 ==============================

-You can perform all types of transactions with the :ref:`concordium-client<concordium_client>`.
+You can perform all types of transactions with the :ref:`concordium-client<concordium-client>`.
 To do so, you use specialized subcommands.
 For an introduction to transactions, see :ref:`Transactions overview <transactions-overview>`.

 ..
 Note::
    All transfers and transactions cost a fee.
 The fee is based on the set NRG for that transaction and the current exchange rate.